UnitedHealthcare Dual Complete Plans

 What Are UnitedHealthcare Dual Complete Plans?

 A Special Needs Plan (SNP) is a type of Medicare Advantage (Medicare Part C) plan that is designed for beneficiaries with specific health conditions, living situations or financial circumstances.
-A Dual-eligible Special Needs Plan (D-SNP) is designed specifically for people who are eligible for both Medicare and Medicaid.

 Is UHC Dual Complete Both Medicare and Medicaid?